7 Character Design Tips!

 - He was a feral kid, (by having a bird's eye view of my briefing, the dots were connected.)

-- A feral kid brings body language, which in turn, tells me how dirty his face will look
+- A feral kid brings body language, which in turn, tells me how dirty his face will look;

-- How his weight will affect his stance & posture
+- How his weight will affect his stance & posture;

-- What kind of motifs and props he carries...
+- What kind of motifs and props he carries;

 - He is likely skinny rather than muscular.
-(These are things that you can test in sketching later, but you already are solving a lot of the design through discovery, so you won't need pages and pages of sketches for the design alone, maybe for the art, but not for the design.)
+(These are things that you can test in character sketching later, but you already are solving a lot of the design through discovery, so you won't need pages and pages of sketches for the design alone, maybe for the art, but not for the design.)

 It's really about going from an acquaintance to a close friendship, with the character you're making.
 In turn, I saw the analogy and room to award them class-specific traits, such as: